 What is cloud accounting software?

 It’s software that helps with your bookkeeping and is accessed via the internet.
 As long as you have an internet connection, you can log in on any device, anywhere, anytime and so can your accountant.
 Your sales data and expense are fed in on a daily basis and you can see live reports showing your sales, expenses and profits.
 If you have an accountant, they can access the data and give you advice based on up-to-date figures, rather than figures that are several months old.

 What software is best and how much does it cost?

 There are lots of different options out there, but the market leaders are Xero and Quickbooks.
 We use Xero with our clients as we believe it’s the easiest to use.
 Prices range from £6 per month to £25 depending on the needs of your business.

 What is an EPOS System?

-An EPOS system means “electric point of sale system”.
-Rather than using a traditional till with tills rolls and “X” readings to keep manual records of sales, you use an Ipad or a specialised till that records all your sales electronically on a live basis and feeds the sales through to your accounting software.
+EPOS system means “electric point of sale system”.
+Rather than using a traditional till with paper till rolls and “X” readings, you use an Ipad or a specialised till that records all your sales electronically on a live basis and feeds the sales through to your accounting software.
 You can access all kinds of reports such as daily/weekly/monthly takings, times of the day or week when you are selling more, and what products are selling best.